Throughout the world, approximately half of all people live

 intellectual experiences, conscientious action and hands-on skills.

-The program is offered in the fall, and five interrelated courses are also required for the semester.
+The program is offered every fall, and five interrelated courses are required for the semester.
 Interactions with scientists, authors and other environmental professionals in the region augment class discussions, laboratory investigations and fieldwork.
-An interdisciplinary research practicum weaves together scientific, historical and cultural threads to unify the semesterlong experience.
-Students earn 16 to 17 semester hours of academic credit for the semester, with courses satisfying the Literature; Scientific Thought; and Society, Science and Technology requirements of the Core Curriculum for Hood students (students from other institutions should plan to transfer these credits to their home college or university).
+An interdisciplinary research practicum weaves together scientific, historical and cultural threads to unify the semester-long experience.
+Students earn 16 semester hours of academic credit for the semester, with courses satisfying the Literature; Scientific Thought; and Society, Science and Technology requirements of the Core Curriculum for Hood students (students from other institutions should plan to transfer these credits to their home college or university).
 The semester plus at least one coastal studies field experience satisfies the requirements for a minor in Coastal Studies.
 Learn more about a Coastal Studies minor here.

 Contact Claire Hudson for more information.